 Other activities that help decrease the risk of having cancer is being safe under the sun.
 Skin cancer is very predominant in the world and can easily be avoided if you follow proper sun protection techniques.
 Applying sunblock and other topical creams help block harmful UV rays that cause skin problems.

-How CareClinic helps with cancer
+How CareClinic helps Manage Cancer

 Prevention will always be better than cure.
 Nothing can perfectly protect oneself from cancer so being aware of the dreaded disease is important.
 Downloading CareClinic to your smartphone is essential.
 This app helps enlighten different individuals about the pathophysiology of cancer by reading articles and journals, as well as watching informative videos.